Types of Accounting Errors

 Error of principle in accounting (Also see Accounting Period Assumption and Matching Principle: Understand their Relationship) occurs when one violates the principle of accounting.
 A common error of principle is recording a transaction to an incorrect type of account.
-For example, an account records a sale of $1,000 to laundry expenses accounting.
-The error here is that the $1000 was supposed to be credited in the sales account.
+For example, an account records a sale of $1,000 to laundry expenses account.
+The error here is that the $1,000 was supposed to be credited in the sales account.
 Such an error can result in serious financial difficulties in your business.

 Error of Commission